codebender828/svm-transaction-serializer-toolkit/README.md

 1. Create a transaction that transfers 0.001 SOL from your vault to the specified recipient
 2. Serialize it to Base64
-3. Convert it to Base58 format for Squads
+3. Convert it to Base58 format for Squads/Kronus

 ### SPL Token Transfer Example